10 Best Apps For Small Business Owners

 Until recently, taking care of payroll, benefits, and other HR-related tasks from a mobile phone was challenging.
 This has changed with the rise of cloud-based services like Gusto, which handles much of the administrative work that traditionally required dedicated HR departments.

-Small and medium-sized business owners operating without a big HR team will find Gusto invaluable.
-Gusto helps you to manage all kinds of administrative work, including any employee scheduling and payroll tasks.
+Small and medium-sized business owners without a big HR team will find Gusto invaluable.
+Gusto helps you manage administrative work, including employee scheduling and payroll tasks.
 It also helps you price and manage health insurance, 401(k) plans, and other benefits.

 Gusto starts at $39 per month and $6 per employee you manage with the service, so it’s a cost-effective option for maintaining administrative sanity.
 We love Gusto and use it at crowdspring.